curbengh/curbengh.github.io/source/_posts/tor-hidden-onion-nixos.md

 - censorship
 ---

-In this segment, I show you how I set up Tor hidden (.onion) service that reverse proxy to curben.netlify.com.
+In this segment, I show you how I set up Tor hidden (.onion) service that reverse proxy to curben.netlify.app.
 This website can be accessed through the following [.onion address](http://xw226dvxac7jzcpsf4xb64r4epr6o5hgn46dxlqk7gnjptakik6xnzqd.onion).

 This post is Part 4 of a series of articles that show you how I set up Caddy, Tor hidden service and I2P Eepsite on NixOS: